Diffusion-DRF: Free, Rich, and Differentiable Reward for Video Diffusion Fine-Tuning: Conclusion

 \section{Conclusion}

-We presented \textbf{Diffusion-DRF}, a post-training framework that introduces differentiable, VLM-guided rewards for text-to-video diffusion models.
-Instead of relying on non-differentiable, preference-based surrogates that are prone to reward hacking and instability, our approach extracts logit-level signals from a frozen VLM and converts them into temporally localized gradients.
-A structured feedback pipeline—spanning text–video alignment, physical fidelity, and visual-quality inspection—provides fine-grained supervision that reduces shortcut behaviors and stabilizes optimization.
-With gradient checkpointing and truncated backpropagation through the last $K$ sampling steps, the method remains computationally efficient while retaining strong credit assignment.
-Experiments demonstrate consistent gains in prompt adherence, physical plausibility, and perceptual quality, highlighting the limitations of current non-differentiable reward models.
-By eliminating bespoke reward-model training and large preference datasets, Diffusion-DRF offers a practical, scalable solution for aligning diffusion-based video generation.
+We introduced \textbf{\methodname{}}, a video diffusion post-training framework with free, rich, and differentiable VLM-guided reward optimization.
+Instead of relying on coarse scalar preferences that are typically narrow in scope and require extensive human annotation, our approach extracts logit-level feedback from a frozen VLM and backpropagates it through the diffusion process as localized gradients.
+Our multi-dimensional feedback pipeline spanning text-video alignment, physical fidelity, and visual quality inspection provides structured, fine-grained supervision, while the complementary free-form explanations further supply dense corrective signals, together making the optimization substantially harder to exploit.
+Combined with a set of efficiency optimizations, including efficient video decoding, frame subsampling, denoising aware activation checkpointing, and truncated backpropagation \methodname{} maintains strong mismatch credit assignment while reducing computational burden.
+Extensive experiments demonstrate consistent gains of \methodname{} in prompt adherence, physical plausibility, and perceptual quality, while revealing the limitations of state-of-the-art reward models.
+Requiring neither reward model training nor large-scale preference data, and being empirically less prone to reward hacking due to its rich multi-dimensional feedback, \methodname{} offers a practical and scalable solution for aligning diffusion-based video generation models.